 After a successful career in the St. Louis Metropolitan area, Chief Fuesting returned home to assume the helm as the Chief of Police for Effingham.

 Chief Fuesting holds a Bachelor’s Degree in Criminal Justice from Columbia College.
-He is a graduate of Northwestern University School of Police Staff and Command, Class #357.
+He is a graduate of Northwestern University School of Police Staff and Command, Class #357 and the Police Executive Research Forum - Senior Management Institute for Police, Class #70.

-He is a member of International Association of Chief of Police, FBI Law Enforcement Executive Development Association, Illinois Chiefs of Police Association, Southern Illinois Chiefs of Police Association, board member to the Effingham County 911 System, and a member of Sunrise Rotary.
+He is a member of International Association of Chief of Police, FBI Law Enforcement Executive Development Association, Illinois Chiefs of Police Association, board member to the Effingham County Emergency 911 Board and a member of Sunrise Rotary.